currand/karoo-wprimebalance/README.md

 1. Download the APK from the releases .
 2. Prepare your Karoo for sideloading by following the [step-by-step guide](https://www.dcrainmaker.com/2021/02/how-to-sideload-android-apps-on-your-hammerhead-karoo-1-karoo-2.html) by DC Rainmaker.
 3. Install the app using the command `adb install app-release.apk`.
+4. From your Karoo, add a new sensor.
+Click the extenstion icon at the top and select "_W' Balance_"
+5. In the Extension screen, configure FTP and W' estimate in Joules.
+This can be from a test or from an educated guess
+6. If you are unsure of your W', select the option to estimate your Critical Power and W' while riding.
+7. Add data fields for either raw W'  in Joules or % of available W' available.

 If you've Karoo 3 and v > 1.527 you can sideload the app using the following steps: